PLEASE SHARE THIS PAGE

 Speckled Brown Snake (Pseudonaja guttata)

-A friend of mine found a Curl snake, (Suta suta) which he caught.
+A friend of mine (Brian Miller) found a Curl snake, (Suta suta) which he caught.
 It regurgitated the baby Speckled Brown Snake (Pseudonaja guttata) (which was still alive and survived).

 The baby snake was initially kept alive at the South Australian Museum (where I took this photo).
 Initially the identity of the species was unknown and photos were distributed around Australia to try and ascertain what species it was!